 Cynthia Curl, PhD, MS

-Associate Professor, School of Public and Population Health and Co-Director, Center for Excellence in Environmental Health & Safety
+Associate Professor and Co-Director, Center for Excellence in Environmental Health & Safety

 Cynthia Curl earned her Ph.D. in Environmental and Occupational Health Sciences from the University of Washington in 2014 and joined the School of Public and Population Health at Boise State University in the spring of 2015.
 Curl is also the co-director for the Center for Excellence in Environmental Health & Safety for Boise State.

 Curl’s research is focused on the intersection between agriculture and human health, and her primary interests are in assessing human exposure to agricultural pesticides and improving health and safety in agricultural workplaces.
 Prior to her doctoral training, she worked as a researcher for the Northwest Agricultural Safety and Health Center, and in both the private and non-profit sectors as an environmental consultant and scientist.